federico-dobal/uploadFilesDjango/README.md

         $ python manage.py runserver

 # DB restore
-DB can be rollbacked to the initial state, empty by executing following commands(TODO: automate it with an script):
+DB can be rollbacked to the initial state, empty by executing following script from bin directory and to execute the DB migrations:

-        $ find . -path "*/migrations/*.py" -not -name "__init__.py" -delete
-        $ find . -path "*/migrations/*.pyc"  -delete
-        $ rm db.sqlite3
+        $ ./bin/resetDatabase.sh
         $ python manage.py makemigrations
         $ python manage.py migrate

+# Test execution
+In order to execute the tests is required the following command:
+        $ python manage.py test

 # Queries of example: